etarthur/Outpainting/README.md

 ![Example of outpainting models](/tex/figs/fig2/fig2_constructed.png)

 ## Usage
-Our models are separated in their respective folders, but each use a [train](http://data.csail.mit.edu/places/places365/train_256_places365standard.tar) and [val](http://data.csail.mit.edu/places/places365/val_256.tar) folder in the repository root trainings, which contain the MIT Places365-Standard dataset.
+Our models are separated in their respective folders, but each use a [train](http://data.csail.mit.edu/places/places365/train_256_places365standard.tar) and [val](http://data.csail.mit.edu/places/places365/val_256.tar) folder in the repository root for training.
+The dataset zips linked to these respective folders contain images from the MIT Places365-Standard dataset.
 * Run `train.py` of each model to train the network
 * Evaluate custom input image by running `forward.py input.jpg output.jpg`